 Beetroot gets my top vote for its incredible nutritional profile and its ability to help lower blood pressure, improve stamina and support healthy liver function.
 So it was only a matter of time before it appeared in my falafel.

 Beetroot has excellent antioxidant properties.
 It is high in glutathione, polyphenols and betalains, which all have excellent anti-oxidant properties.
-Anti-oxidants play a key role in prevention of most chronic diseases, due to their ability to counteract the effects of free radical damage on human tissue.
+Anti-oxidants play a key role in the prevention of most chronic diseases, due to their ability to counteract the effects of free radical damage on human tissue.

 Beetroot is also rich in essential nutrients such as… Folate (folic acid/B9) which is essential for DNA synthesis and repair.
 Manganese which is good for skin & bone health; blood sugar management; protection against free-radicals. helpful for blood pressure regulation and kidney health.
 Vitamin C – a powerful anti-oxidant; helpful for wound healing; blood sugar regulator.
 Beetroot also has good levels of zinc, iron and copper for maintaining general healthy body function.